 Now that he has reached the top, it seems to be a good time to reflect on how he got started.
 Gottlieb has come a long way since his days as a guard at Oklahoma State.
 Even back then, he was thinking about a career in broadcasting.

-In the latest edition of My First Job, Gottlieb recalls his first jobs in the business and how he was just slightly off on his first prediction about … Continue Reading
+In the latest edition of My First Job, Gottlieb recalls his first jobs in the business and how he was just slightly off on … Continue Reading

 Roger Maltbie will be working his 11th Ryder Cup for NBC.